sc0ttkclark/wordpress-fields-api/docs/creating-an-implementation.md

 ## What is an Implementation?

 Implementations are screens that are encapsulated with configuration.
-An implementation often contains a combination of registering sections, controls, and fields -- in addition to calling the `$scree->render()` and `$screen->save_fields()` methods.
+An implementation often contains a combination of registering sections, controls, and fields -- in addition to calling the `$screen->maybe_render()` and `$screen->save_fields()` methods.

 ## Creating an Implementation class